 An employer who lacks financial discipline accuses his employees of squandering resources.

-Coping with Projection is very similar to coping with episodes of False Accusations except that some of the false statements may initially appear "nice" or "neutral" but can still be irritating, annoying or damaging to your credibility over the long term.
+Coping with Projection is very similar to coping with episodes of False Accusations, except sometimes the false statements may initially appear “nice” or “neutral”.
+Even these can still be irritating and annoying, and when they veer into negative territory or make inflated or untrue claims, they can also in the long-term be damaging to your credibility or self-esteem.

 For More Information & Support...